dmpalyvos/erebus/README.md

 ### Automatic Reproduction of the Paper's Experiments and Plots

 The `reproduce/` directory contains a script for each evaluation figure of the paper, which will run the experiment automatically, store the results, and create a plot.
-You need to provide the `#repetitions`, `duration` in minutes and the hostname/port of the `kafka_node` as arguments.
+You need to provide the `#repetitions`, `duration` in minutes, and the hostname/port of the `kafka_node` as arguments.
 For example, to reproduce Figure 6, run (from `repo_dir`):

 ```bash